labust/csbenchlab/doc/Concepts.md

         - remove_controller

-3) Scenario definition file
+3) Experiment definition file
-    - Realized as a list of Scenario structures or the path to the ".mat" file containing Scenario structures
+    - Realized as a list of Experiment structures or the path to the ".mat" file containing Experiment structures
-    - A Scenario represents one simulation instance for the Environment
+    - An Experiment represents one simulation instance for the Environment
-    - A Scenario defines a TODO: (Link) Reference, system parameters and the system initial condition
+    - An Experiment defines a TODO: (Link) Reference, system parameters and the system initial condition
-    - TODO: (Link) load_references, edit_references, load_scenarios, save_scenarios
+    - TODO: (Link) load_references, edit_references, load_experiments, save_experiments
 4) Plots
     - Realized as a list of Plot structures or the path to the ".mat" file containing Plot structures
     - A Plot defines options for plotting the result data after the simulation is successful